Dehu Road: Religion

 Durga Tekdi (a hill viewpoint and picnic spot) is 3 km southeast of Dehu Road.
 Appu Ghar amusement park is nearby.

 Education

 Dehu Road has many schools.
-One of the oldest and most prominent English medium schools is St Jude High School, earlier known as Garrison High School.
+One of the oldest and most prominent English medium schools is St. Jude High School, earlier known as Garrison High School.
 Kendriya Vidyalaya is one of the oldest KVs in India.
-Shri Shivaji Vidayala, is the oldest Marathi medium school.
+Shri Shivaji Vidyalaya, is the oldest Marathi medium school.
 Samson Memorial Republic School (English medium) is the oldest school in the region.
-It was established in 1949 by Rev K.K.Samson and by Sara Violet Samson.
+It was established in 1949 by Rev. K. K. Samson and by Sara Violet Samson.
 The school offers education to lower-income students.
 An Army Public School near Ashok Nagar comes under the army COD region.
-These schools have students from 10–15 small towns in the vicinity of Dehu Road.St.
-Joseph's Bethany Convent School is another Catholic school.
+These schools have students from 10–15 small towns in the vicinity of Dehu Road.
+St. Joseph's Bethany Convent School is another Catholic school.

 Sports

 A new international-standard cricket stadium called Maharashtra Cricket Association Stadium at Dehu Road in Gahunje has hosted IPL matches.